powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-mapping.md

 # Dynamic models mapping
-Dynamic models mapping permit the creation of dynamic models used by Dynawo. that occurs during the simulation.
+Dynamic model mapping creates dynamic models used by Dynawo.
-Most of them are associated with a static equipment present in the network.
+Most of the dynamic models are associated with a static equipment present in the network.
 If some equipments are not configured, Dynawo would use a default model and set of parameters.

 ## Implementation